 - When did the pain first begin?

-- Have you increased your activity level?
+- When did you increase your activity level?

 - Does the pain go down into your arms or legs?